 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For anemia from chronic kidney failure:

-- Adults—Dose is based on body weight and must be determined by your doctor.
+- Adults and children—Dose is based on body weight and must be determined by your doctor.
 The starting dose is 0.45 to 0.75 microgram (mcg) per kilogram (kg) of body weight injected into a vein or under the skin once a week or once every 2 weeks.
 Your doctor may adjust the dose as needed.